CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking-with-metaboscape.md

 ## Introduction

 The Feature-Based Molecular Networking (FBMN) is a computational method that bridges popular mass spectrometry data processing tools for LC-MS/MS and molecular networking analysis on [GNPS](http://gnps.ucsd.edu).
-The tool supported are: [MZmine2](featurebasedmolecularnetworking-with-mzmine2), [OpenMS](featurebasedmolecularnetworking-with-OpenMS), [MS-DIAL](featurebasedmolecularnetworking-with-ms-dial), [XCMS](https://github.com/sneumann/xcms), and [MetaboScape](featurebasedmolecularnetworking-with-metaboscape),[XCMS](featurebasedmolecularnetworking-with-XCMS).
+The tool supported are: [MZmine2](featurebasedmolecularnetworking-with-mzmine2), [OpenMS](featurebasedmolecularnetworking-with-OpenMS), [MS-DIAL](featurebasedmolecularnetworking-with-ms-dial), [XCMS](https://github.com/sneumann/xcms), and [MetaboScape](featurebasedmolecularnetworking-with-metaboscape), [XCMS](featurebasedmolecularnetworking-with-XCMS3).

 The main documentation for Feature-Based Molecular Networking [can be accessed here:](featurebasedmolecularnetworking)